 The discount rate selected was 4.50 percent for the pay-as-you-go policy, 6.055 percent for the partially funded policy, and 7.61 percent for the fully funded policy.
-A discount rate of 7.61 percent can be supported provided the investment and contribution policy of the qualifying retiree healthcare benefit trust is consistent with Strategy 1 as disclosed in the CalPERS Statement of Investment Policy for the CERBT Fund dated August 15, 2011.
+A discount rate of 7.61 percent can be supported provided the investment and contribution policy of the qualifying retiree healthcare benefit trust is consistent with Strategy 1 as disclosed in the CalPERS OPEB assumption model for reports based on data measured after June 15, 2011, and before August 15, 2012.
 Other assumptions and methods unique to OPEB valuations are consistent with CalPERS OPEB assumption parameters, with the exception of the dental trend rates, as follows:

 - Healthcare trend Select and ultimate healthcare trend rates were developed separately for the PPO, prescription drug, HMO and dental plans.
-For the medical and drug plans, the select and ultimate trend rates were set at actual increases for 2012 and 9.00 percent in 2013 graded down over a seven year period until an ultimate trend rate of 4.50 percent is reached in 2020.
+For the medical and drug plans, the select and ultimate trend rates were set at actual increases for 2013 and 9.00 percent in 2014 graded down over a seven year period until an ultimate trend rate of 4.50 percent is reached in 2021.
 Beginning in the year 2025 for Future Retirees, the ultimate trend rate on the Employer's explicit contribution includes an additional 0.14 percent to account for the Excise Tax under Federal Healthcare Reform.
-For the dental plans, select and ultimate trend rates were set at 1.20 percent for 2012 and 4.50 percent for 2013 and beyond.
+For the dental plans, select and ultimate trend rates were set at (0.83) percent for 2013 and 4.50 percent for 2014 and beyond.
+The trend rates are net of any increases due to the potential dissipation of the EGWP-Wrap design savings in 2021.
+Effective trend for the Post-Medicare plans affected by the EGWP-Wrap design would be higher until the year 2021.
+These higher effective trend rates eliminate the approximately 25 percent savings due to the EGWP-Wrap plan design.
 The dental trend rate assumption deviated slightly from the CalPERS OPEB assumption parameters in the sense that trend was not assumed to be flat. - Per capita claim costs Claims costs were developed separately for the PPO, prescription drug, HMO and dental plans.
 Costs were developed for pre-Medicare and post-Medicare coverage at each respective age and gender, using overall average costs adjusted for morbidity. - Other healthcare assumptions The proportion of members selecting a particular plan and coverage at retirement was based on the most current census and enrollment data.